MrinmayiVerma/Psychomotor-Vigilance-Task-/README.md

-# Psychomotor-Vigilance-Task-
+# Performance Analysis of Psychomotor-Vigilance-Task-

-# NeuroSim
+## Psychomotor Vigilance Task (PVT)

-**NeuroSim** is a TypeScript-based simulation framework designed to model neural systems, providing tools for visualization, computation, and interaction.
-This project is ideal for educational, research, and application development purposes in the field of neuroscience and artificial intelligence.
+Psychomotor Vigilance Task (PVT) is a simple reaction-time task commonly used to measure sustained attention and vigilance.
+This repository contains a web-based implementation of PVT that records response times to stimuli, provides a minimal UI for running sessions, and can export session results for further analysis.

 ---